Renting? Consider insurance before you sign the lease

 Tenant insurance: A safety net in case of damages

 Imagine this: it’s late.
 You draw a bath after a long day.
-You put your phone on the counter and step away for just a second to answer a message, maybe even throw in a quick load of laundry.
+You step away for just a second to answer an email, maybe even throw in a quick load of laundry.
 Time passes.
 You forget.
 Water spills over, soaking your floor, seeping into the ceiling below, and causing thousands of dollars in damage—not just to your apartment, but to your neighbour’s unit as well.

 Now what?